scgmlz/Steca/coding_guidelines.md

 Name getSomething() if they must calculate that something, or if they should be used with caution;
 else prefer to call plain accessors just something()

+## Refactoring

+Consider:

+- abstraction is good, unless it has an undue impact on performance
+- eliminate clutter of all sorts
+- descriptive names
+- enforce consistency
+- simplify, simplify, simplify
+- discard, discard, discard